code-dot-org/javabuilder/org-code-javabuilder/README.md

 Postman is a good wscat alternative.
 It is in beta, but has a gui and is more feature-rich.

+_Note: non-Java files used or created by the program (for example `grid.txt` in the Neighborhood) will be added to the root of the repo.
+In production, the runtime directory is changed to the tmp directory, so cleanup of these files is not necessary there._

 ### Developing with AWS
 For development purposes, you generally shouldn't need a dev deploy of Javabuilder.
 See the